TheOriginalGeez/Cupid/README.md

 You can get to Goma Pero Land by fast traveling to it through the map.

-Now go have some fun.
+Now go have some fun and maybe read the [FAQ](https://github.com/TheOriginalGeez/Cupid/blob/master/FAQ.md) again.

 # Uninstalling